Kitsunix/pyHIBP/README.rst

 Developing
 ----------
-This project desires compatibility with Python 2 and Python 3.
+This project is intended to be compatible with Python 2 and Python 3.
 As such, we use virtual environments via ``pipenv``.
 To develop or test, execute the following:

 .. code:: python

     # Install the pre-requisite virtual environment provider
     pip install pipenv
-    # Initialize the pipenv environment and install the moduled within it
+    # Initialize the pipenv environment and install the module within it
     make dev
     # To run PEP8, tests, and check the manifest
     make tox